UVA logo

 Papers in progress

-Slipetz, L.R., Qiu, J., Henry, T.R.
-“Generating quantitatively grounded free text using large language models.”
+Slipetz, L.R., Qiu, J., Sun, S., Henry, T.R.
+“Psychometrics of free text data.”

 Slipetz, L.R., Sun, S., Qiu, J, Henry, T.R.
 “Time interval misspecification in ecological momentary assessment designs: A continuous time state-space model simulation study.”

 Slipetz, L.R., Henry, T.R.
-“Numeric and textual multimodal fusion for use in ecological momentary assessment”
+“Numeric and textual multimodal fusion for use in ecological momentary assessment.”